 Depending on the jurisdiction, the opinions of a medical expert may be based on their personal experience working in the medical field as well as academic studies and other medical publications.
-The expert should be able to break down the scientific, technical language and terminology so that someone without any medical training can understand the key issues of a case.
-In order to be afforded “expert” status, the medical expert witness must be able to state opinions with “reasonable medical certainty”.
+The expert should be able to break down the scientific, technical language, and terminology so that someone without any medical training can understand the key issues of a case.
+A medical expert witness must be able to state opinions with “reasonable medical certainty” in order to be afforded “expert” status.
 They must also aid the judge or jury in reaching a more valid conclusion about the facts of the case than they would have without the expert’s testimony.
 The opinion of a medical expert witness testimony can be useful in a wide variety of cases.

 1) Medical Malpractice Claims

 The list of professionals that could serve as medical expert witnesses is nearly endless.
 An expert who has extensive medical training and experience in a hospital, private practice, laboratory, or other setting relevant to your case will be able to opine on the standard of care and bolster the credibility of your argument in the eyes of the judge and jury.
 Sometimes, a case requires a medical expert witness who has experience in a particular segment of the medical industry, such as a hospital administrator, department chief, medical school professor, physicians assistant, nurse, or hospice care professional.
 Depending on the case, you may need to hire several experts who belong to a variety of highly-specialized medical subspecialties.